 The Komondor does not enjoy being left alone for extended periods.
 They can do well for a couple of hours alone, but may have anxiety for time beyond that.

 Good for Apartment Living

 The Komondor is not a good dog for apartment living for several reasons.
 It is still possible to make it work if the owner is dedicated to plenty of training and daily exercise, but it may be challenging.

 How big is the Komondor?

 The Komondor is a large dog breed.
 A dog's size is important to consider when it comes to travel arrangements, budgeting for food, and how big of a living space you have.

 How much does the Komondor tolerate hot weather?
 When is it too hot for a Komondor?

 The Komondor can tolerate hot weather well.
 They still prefer having some variation and a cool space to sleep, but overall they can do well in warm climates.

 How much does the Komondor tolerate cold weather?
 When is it too cold for a Komondor?

 Is the Komondor a healthy dog?
-The general health of a Komondor should be measured not just by how many years they live, but how often they have health issues during their lives.
+The health of a Komondor should be measured not just by how many years they live, but also by how many health issues they've had.
 It is important to know which health conditions your breed is prone to- hip problems, eye problems, bloating, and arthritis are all common dog health problems.